 If my quick scan through of the rule is correct (BIG assumption) then some subject sources have a tune up requirement date in the future; the current rule language prevents them from registering until they have tuned up.
 If that is the intent then ignore the edit!

-(3) In order to maintain registration pursuant to OAR 340-210-0100(3) for a boiler that is subject to 40 CFR part 63, subpart JJJJJJ and that is required to be tuned-up in accordance with 40 CFR § 63.11223, as in effect on December 16, 2011, the registrant must, within 30 days of each time that a tune-up is required, confirm to the Department in writing on a form furnished by the Department that the boiler has been tuned-up.
+ADG response: The intent is that they register within 6 months and then update their registration when the tuneup is due (every other year, I believe).
+Dave’s edit is OK.(3) In order to maintain registration pursuant to OAR 340-210-0100(3) for a boiler that is subject to 40 CFR part 63, subpart JJJJJJ and that is required to be tuned-up in accordance with 40 CFR § 63.11223, as in effect on December 16, 2011, the registrant must, within 30 days of each time that a tune-up is required, confirm to the Department in writing on a form furnished by the Department that the boiler has been tuned-up.

 Recommend changing the language, for clarification purposes, to: “the registrant must confirm to the Department in writing on a form furnished by the Department each time the required tune-up is performed.
 Confirmation must be received no later than 30 days after the tune-up is performed.”

+ADG response: Agree that is more clear.

 340-212-0140